YuusukeHashimoto/Kosensai_Gakkaten_Kinect-Tetris/README.md

 <img src="image/play.png" width="700px">

 # Environment
+- OS : Windows10
-Sorry, but the source code of the game made in 2017 at the Nara-Kosen Festival was uploaded in 2020, so the detailed environment and other details are unknown.
+※ Sorry, but the source code of the game made in 2017 at the Nara-Kosen Festival was uploaded in 2020, so the detailed environment and other details are unknown.

 # How to play
 The basic content is the same as the original [Tetris](https://ja.wikipedia.org/wiki/%E3%83%86%E3%83%88%E3%83%AA%E3%82%B9).